pyOpenSci/software-peer-review/appendices/editor-in-chief-checks.md

 to begin our review.
 If some of these are missing, we will ask you to work on them before the review process begins.

+- [ ] **Installation** The package can be installed from a community repository such as PyPI (preferred), and/or a community channel on conda (e.g. conda-forge, bioconda)
+  - [ ] The package imports properly into a standard Python environment `import package-name`
 - [ ] **Fit**: The package meets criteria for [fit](https://www.pyopensci.org/peer-review-guide/about-peer-review/aims-and-scope.html#package-scope) and [overlap](https://www.pyopensci.org/peer-review-guide/about-peer-review/aims-and-scope.html#package-overlap).
 - [ ] **Documentation** The package has sufficient documentation available online (README, sphinx docs) to allow us to evaluate package function and scope *without installing the package*.
 This includes:
   - [ ] Short tutorials or [vignettes](https://kbroman.org/pkg_primer/pages/vignettes.html) that help a user understand how to use the package and what it can do for them (often these have a name like "Getting started")